dokla/moncash_python/README.md

 Exhaustive list of the Exceptions moncash_python can raised:

-MoncashError
+* MoncashError
-ConfigurationError
+* ConfigurationError
-PaymentError
+* PaymentError
-AuthenticationError
+* AuthenticationError
-AuthorizationError
+* AuthorizationError
-GatewayTimeoutError
+* GatewayTimeoutError
-RequestTimeoutError
+* RequestTimeoutError
-ServerError
+* ServerError
-ServiceUnavailableError
+* ServiceUnavailableError
-TooManyRequestsError
+* TooManyRequestsError
-UnexpectedError
+* UnexpectedError
-UpgradeRequiredError
+* UpgradeRequiredError
-NotFoundError
+* NotFoundError
+* ConnectionError
+* InvalidResponseError
+* TimeoutError
+* ConnectTimeoutError
+* ReadTimeoutError

 To import them in you code you have to write: